Chapter 1: Elm: Constraints That Free You

 Remember that Penguin example from the introduction?
-That kind of exhaustive checking isn’t just for pattern matching; it’s actually how Elm approaches everything.
+That kind of exhaustive checking runs through everything Elm does.
 Let me show you what this means for everyday development.

-You refactor a type.
-You rename a field from status to orderStatus.
-You update the code, run your tests, and ship it.
-A week later, production errors start rolling in: Cannot read property 'status' of undefined.
+Let’s say you refactor a type.
+Say you rename a field from status to orderStatus (not an unreasonable thing to do).
+You update the code, run your tests, and ship it, thinking all is well and good.
+A week later, though, production errors start rolling in: Cannot read property 'status' of undefined.

 You missed one usage.
 It was buried in an error handler that only runs when a specific edge case triggers.
 TypeScript didn’t catch it because that file had an any type.
-Your tests didn’t catch it because you hadn’t written a test for that exact scenario.
-ESLint was silent because the code was syntactically fine.
+Your tests didn’t catch it because they didn’t quite cover that exact scenario.
+ESLint was silent because the code was syntactically fine, as far as it could tell.

 React Recommends, Elm Requires and Enables

-Here’s something I’ve noticed working with both React and Elm: they’re heading in the same direction, but taking different paths to get there.
+React and Elm are essentially heading in the same direction, but taking quite different paths to get there.

 Look at how React has evolved: